scottrogowski/code2flow/README.md

 Feature Requests
 ----------------

 Email me.
 At any time, I'm spread thin across a lot of projects so I will, unfortunately, turn down most requests.
-However, I am open to contracting for compelling features.
+However, I am open to paid development for compelling features.